 Celebrating Asian American Talent with the Breaking the Bamboo Ceiling Awards

 In celebration of Asian American and Pacific Islander Heritage Month, we’ve decided to launch our inaugural “Breaking the Bamboo Ceiling” award series.
 Author Jane Hyun describes the bamboo ceiling as “a combination of individual, cultural, and organizational factors that impede Asian Americans’ career progress inside organizations.”
 It is no secret that Asian Americans not only face challenges in the workplace but in the creative fields as well.
 However, despite these challenges, we’ve found a number of Asian American individuals succeeding in their craft.
-Throughout the month May, we will be featuring in-depth profile pieces on these individuals in different parts of the entertainment world including:
+From time to time, we will be featuring in-depth profile pieces on these individuals in different parts of the entertainment world including:

 - In front of the Camera

 We hope by highlighting these individuals, our readers will become inspired to achieve greatness of their own.